 The ancient city of Ripon is the 3rd smallest in England, and it’s an absolute gem!
-With a magnificent cathedral, a Victorian workhouse museum, a thriving market, and a town hornblower too, there are more things to do in Ripon than I expected!
+With a magnificent cathedral, a Victorian workhouse museum, a thriving market, and a town hornblower too, there are more things to do in Ripon than its tiny size might suggest.

 This post contains affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link.
 Find out more here.

 Be sure to save this guide to the Best Things to Do in Ripon to Pinterest.
 Click on the image below!.

 Every time I visit Ripon, I discover something new about this charming and very walkable city.
 It’s a great place for a day out, and well connected to other attractions in North Yorkshire.
 Plus there are some surprisingly good places to eat and the prettiest houses to drool over!

 “Ripon is a very neat, pleasant, well built town, and has not only an agreeable situation on a rising ground between two rivers, but the market place is the finest and most beautiful that is to be seen of its kind in England.Daniel Defoe

 Where is Ripon?

-Ripon is an unspoilt cathedral city in the Borough of Harrogate, in North Yorkshire, England.
+Ripon is an unspoiled cathedral city in the Borough of Harrogate, in North Yorkshire, England.
 It’s easily accessible from the A1(M), yet rurally located in between the Yorkshire Dales and the North Yorks Moors.

-Yorkshire’s first UNESCO World Heritage site – Fountains Abbey and Studley Royal – is just outside the city, plus Ripon only 10 miles from Ripley Castle, and a short drive to elegant Harrogate, charming Knaresborough, and medieval York.
+Yorkshire’s first UNESCO World Heritage site – Fountains Abbey and Studley Royal – is just outside the city, plus Ripon is only 10 miles from Ripley Castle, and a short drive to elegant Harrogate, charming Knaresborough, and medieval York.